Alex Israel: Early life and education

+Work

+Early in his career, Israel maintained a studio at 3113 Beverly Boulevard in Filipinotown.
+Since 2016, he has been working from a 10600 sqft studio at Warner Bros.’
+Burbank backlot, designed by Johnston Marklee & Associates.

 AS IT LAYS

 Between July 2011 and May 2012, Israel produced a web series called, "AS IT LAYS," in which he interviews 33 LA celebrities.
 The diverse group of subjects includes Rachel Zoe, Oliver Stone, Perez Hilton, Michael Chow, Jamie Lee Curtis, and Marilyn Manson.
 The first thirty videos were shot in the Pacific Design Center in West Hollywood, and on location at the subjects’ homes and offices.
-The series premiered during an exhibition at Reena Spauldings Fine Art March 11 through April 8, 2012.
+The series premiered during an exhibition at Reena Spaulings Fine Art March 11 through April 8, 2012.
 The first thirty videos were released online.

 On May 19, 2012, The MOCA LA presented the series as a special one-night screening and performance event.
 In between screenings of video portraits, Israel created three additional interviews with surprise guests Laird Hamilton, Molly Ringwald and Melanie Griffith, in front of the live audience.

 Easter Island Venice Beach

 From July 13–15, 2012, "Easter Island Venice Beach" was erected in the recreational area of Venice Beach as part of the Hammer Museum’s Venice Beach Biennial.
 Curated by Ali Subotnik, the installation plays off the Easter Island statues in the southeastern Pacific Island.
 Israel says that he was inspired when he found four giant replicas of the sculptures at a prop house in Hollywood a few years earlier.